-These graduates will undoubtedly leave Cullowhee changed, forging their path in these extraordinary times with their dreams ahead of them and the knowledge that they, in turn, can change the world.
-For these graduates, this isn't the end; it's only the beginning.
+The Fall Class of 2021 graduates are teachers, nurses, scientists, artists and innovators in their own right.
+They leave Cullowhee changed, with their dreams ahead of them and the knowledge that they, in turn, can change the world.
+For these graduates this isn't the end, it's only the beginning.

 All ceremonies will be available via livestream on Western Carolina University's Youtube channel and on this page.
 Livestreams will start 30 minutes prior to the ceremony for a pre-show

 highlighting students and their time at WCU.
 Livestream videos will be switched out

 on this page once each ceremony is complete.